gardlt/gardltio/content/posts/kubernetes-architecture.md

 # What is a K8s?

-Kubernetes is a orchestrator that scheadules services and insures that services are always running.
+Kubernetes is a orchestrator that schedules services and insures that services are always running.

 # Features